Topl/daml-on-topl/spec/modules/transfer.md

 #### `UnsignedTransfer`

 An unsigned asset transfer.
 It is created when a `TransferRequest_Accept` is exercise in an `TransferRequest`.
-In includes all the data of the `AssetTransferRequest` and also the transaction to sign  encoded in Base58 and the box nonce.
+In includes all the data of the `AssetTransferRequest` and also the transaction to sign  encoded in JSON and the box nonce.

 **Module:** Topl.Transfer